Treating Dupuytren Contracture

 Impaired blood flow to hand

-Long-term pain in hand (rare)
+Long-term pain or permanent stiffness in hand (rare)